Illustrations by Ayushi Rastogi

 The illustrations are good, yet simplistic in their representation of the animals.
 Illustrator Ayushi Rastogi has clearly taken pains to get the geography and locale of the tale right and as close to reality as possible.

-The anthromorphization of the animals is on point, and wonderfully detailed (think BoJack Horseman).
+The anthropomorphization of the animals is on point, and wonderfully detailed (think BoJack Horseman).
 One has to pay close attention to catch these details: for example, to register a bird sitting on a powerline like a human or to see the birds flocking over to the railway station carrying their luggage in their backs as they fly over the station.

 Gupta also does a great job of beginning every chapter with a radio FM announcement that gives the readers a feel of what to expect from the chapter as well as satirizes that brand of media which is more inclined towards creating panic and selling products than giving its listeners any hope.

 Chhotu is a nice simple tale, but for those looking for depth and nuance, it may fall short.
-The filmy twist and climax may not necessary work for everyone.
+The filmy twist and climax may not necessarily work for everyone.
 It is less about the partition, and more about Chhotu’s coming-of-age, his personal quest for answers, for vengeance, which happens to mingle with the Partition.
 It could very well have not.

 Despite this, Chhotu should appeal to most readers, young or old, and is a welcome addition to stories revolving around the Partition.